drrobotk/drrobotk.github.io/_posts/2022-08-30-AJAX-with-python.md

 </ajaxrequest>
 ```

-The shows the first request is to initialize the AJAX routines using an instance hash and the tag `saving` is set to `TRUE` to indicate that the following AJAX requests should be saved at each step.
+This shows the first request is to initialize the AJAX routines using an instance hash and the tag `saving` is set to `TRUE` to indicate that the following AJAX requests should be saved at each step.

 We can find the instance hash by looking at the `insthash` tag contained in the source from the initial request to the url.